mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 What is the purpose of the "awaited" field on server heartbeat events?
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-ServerHeartbeatSucceededEvents published from awaitable isMaster responses will regularly have 10 second durations.
-The spec introduces the "awaited" field on server heartbeat events so that applications can differentiate a slow heartbeat in the polling protocol from a normal awaitable isMaster heartbeat in the new protocol.
+ServerHeartbeatSucceededEvents published from awaitable hello or legacy hello responses will regularly have 10 second durations.
+The spec introduces the "awaited" field on server heartbeat events so that applications can differentiate a slow heartbeat in the polling protocol from a normal awaitable hello or legacy hello heartbeat in the new protocol.

 Changelog
 ---------

+- 2021-06-21: Added support for hello/helloOk to handshake and monitoring.

 - 2020-12-17: Mark the pool for a server as "ready" after performing a successful check.
 Synchronize pool clearing with SDAM updates.